UW-FLOM/flom-react/docs/client.md

 It describes the basic architecture of the app and how the various components fit together.

 ## App architecture
-The FLOM survey app consists of a couple classes to boostrap execution and set up routing, a main `SurveyPage` class which handles fetching survey definitions from the server, progressing them, and submitting answers, and activity classes that define what happens in each activity.
+The FLOM survey app consists of a couple classes to bootstrap execution and set up routing, a main `SurveyPage` class which handles fetching survey definitions from the server, progressing them, and submitting answers, and activity classes that define what happens in each activity.

 Routing happens client-side.
 The `App` class interprets the URL and instantiates the right page (usually the `SurveyPage`) with the arguments from the URL passed to it.